SergioGG96/SergioGG96.github.io/_portfolio/2023-01-10-2D-Platform-Game-Project.md

 # About the game

-It's an action and platform game based on the [Megaman](https://es.wikipedia.org/wiki/Mega_Man) series.
-We play as a robot trying to escape from a factory and travel through space in a stage surrounded with different platforms and enemies to defeat.
+This is a prototype of a 2D platform and action videogame where we will control a robot in a stage surrounded by enemies and other elements to interact with.

 <img src="/gif/2D-Platform-Game/RobotPlayer.gif" alt="img" class="responsive-gif" width="192" height="192"/>

 ___

-# Controls

-- Use the A and D keys to move around the stage.
-- Use left mouse button to shoot.
-- Use the space bar to jump.
-- Use the W key to use the Door and teleport to another location.
-- And some events can be triggered using the E key.

-___

 # Game mechanics

-Here I will talk about each of the elements of the game and how they work.
+Here we will talk about each of the elements of the game and how they work.

 ## Energy bar

 This bar indicates more than the life of the robot, its energy.
-In addition to the blows of the enemies, the shots and other actions will take away life.
+In addition to enemy attacks, shooting will also reduce our energy.

 <img src="/gif/2D-Platform-Game/energyBar.gif" alt="img" class="responsive-img" width="600" height="400"/>